-When using the capacitive buttons, you have the ability to customize long press and double tap actions for the Home, Back and Recents buttons.
+When using the hardware buttons, you have the ability to customize long press and double tap actions for the OnePlus 3 and OnePlus 3 Navigation Buttons.

 I appreciated that OnePlus gives us the choice to opt for one or the other right in the beginning activation process.
 I’ve been using that on my OnePlus 3 and have never looked back.
 The company has taken this a step further and given us the ability to customize various actions for the OnePlus 3 navigation buttons.
 There are a number of options to choose from here and this is what I’m going to show you today.